trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

     --chain.vmErrorsOnRPCResponse=true
     ```

-Whether to report runtime errors from EVM code as RPC errors.
+Indicate whether to report runtime errors from EVM code as RPC errors.

 The default is `false`.